Charlotte-Mecklenburg Schools

 Situation

-Charlotte-Mecklenburg Schools, the second-largest school district in North Carolina, serves more than 147,000 students across a diverse network of schools.
+Charlotte-Mecklenburg Schools is the second-largest school district in North Carolina, serving more than 147,000 students across a diverse network of schools.

 To guide its broader priorities and decision-making, the district established a set of organizational strategic pillars centered around one core message: Excellence without Exception.